The CDC estimates that there are approximately 48 million cases of foodborne illness in the US every year.1

 Conventional laboratory methods require extensive hands-on labor and can take 3-4 days to produce a definitive result, delaying appropriate treatment and epidemiological efforts.
 Nearly 95% of all stool samples are negative, yet still require similar hands-on and incubation times as positive specimens.

 Conventional bacterial stool culture is one of the more time-consuming tests in a routine clinical microbiology laboratory.
-In addition, less than 5% of stool cultures yield positive results. – Mortensen et al. BMC Clinical Pathology (2015)15:9
+In addition, less than 5% of stool cultures yield positive results. –Mortensen et al. BMC Clinical Pathology (2015)15:9

 While rapid, molecular diagnostic solutions exist, these are often large panels containing extra analytes that are frequently considered “medically unnecessary” with payers, and with co-infections that are difficult to interpret.

-Great Basin’s Stool Bacterial Pathogens Panel (SBPP) detects the most common bacterial causes of gastroenteritis directly from a preserved patient stool specimen:
+Great Basin’s Stool Bacterial Pathogens Panel detects the most common bacterial causes of gastroenteritis directly from a preserved patient stool specimen:

-- Campylobacter (jejuni and coli species)
+- C. jejuni and C. coli

 Streamline your laboratory’s workflow by eliminating stool culture.
 Our right-sized Stool Bacterial Pathogens Panel produces a definitive result in under two hours, with less than one minute of hands-on time, so your laboratory’s valuable resources can be spent elsewhere.